appsmithorg/appsmith-docs/website/docs/advanced-concepts/invite-users.md

 |**Developer**      | Create applications, pages and queries inside the workspace|Edit any application, page and query inside the workspace|View any application, page and query inside the workspace |Delete any application, page and query inside the workspace|	-             |Invite other users to the workspace |	-             |
 |**App Viewer**     |	-             |-             |View any application, page & query inside the workspace.|-|           -     |Invite other users to the workspace only as **App Viewer** |	-|

 ## Share application

 :::info
-Sharing a specific application is only available in the [business edition](https://www.appsmith.com/pricing) for self-hosted instances.
+Sharing a specific application is only available in the [business edition](https://www.appsmith.com/pricing).
 :::

 If you want the user to just have access to a specific application in a workspace, follow the steps below: